 When you teach upper elementary math, teaching addition and subtraction can be….awkward.
 Generally speaking, your students already understand the concept.
 Whether you want them to or not, they know and use the standard algorithm.
-It’s easy to question what to focus on within that unit.
 Of course, there are some students who have not yet mastered the algorithm, and those students need small group instruction.
 But what about the whole class?
 Where do you begin instruction?
-Should you skip the unit and save time for other concepts?
+Should you skip teaching addition and subtraction and save time for other concepts?

 I write the names of students who need extra support and start at the top of the page.
 I gradually work my way down the different types of problems.
 Ideally, by the time I begin the actual unit, the majority of students have mastered the algorithm.